Word Etymology

 Coup and Golf

 Today’s words are – COUP and GOLF.
 COUP means – a SUDDEN STROKE, AN UNEXPECTED DEVICE OR STRATEGEM, A TERM USED IN VARIOUS WAYS TO CONVEY THE IDEA OF PROMPTNESS AND FORCE.
-GOLF means – A GAME PLAYED ON A LARGE OPEN COURSE WITH 9 OR 18 HOLES; THE OBJECT IS TO USE AS FEW …
+GOLF means – A GAME PLAYED ON A LARGE OPEN COURSE WITH 9 OR 18 HOLES; THE OBJECT IS TO USE AS FEW STROKES AS POSSIBLE IN PLAYING …

 Diploma

 The word for today is DIPLOMA – which means – FOLDED PAPER.
 Today it is a document issued by an educational institution.
 The Greek word- DIPL – means – TWICE.
 This is better understood by understanding travel in ancient times.
 The distance from Rome to Britain is about 1100 miles.
-An official messenger would make …
+An official messenger would make the trip by horse in …

 Cordial

 The word for today is CORDIAL.
 This may be taken in two ways.
 It is a warm cozy meaning and we shall take a look at the origin.
 The Latin word – COR, CORDIS (gen. sing.) means HEART.
 If something is CORDIAL, it is from THE HEART.
-The ancient Romans believed that the heart was the seat …
+The ancient Romans believed that the heart was the seat of not only our emotions …

 Insult, Result, Exult, Consult